 New technology often brings with it a sense of optimism.
 Perhaps the information will be centralized, communication easier, time and money saved, or mundane tasks automated.
 But a few months later, data quality hasn’t improved, processes remain inefficient and only half your staff is using the product.

 The truth is, no major technology investment is a turnkey solution.
 Planning, communication, and commitment are essential to organization-wide adoption.

 Fortunately, a few thoughtful, proactive steps will go far.
-Below are six steps to follow when creating your technology rollout plan.
+Below are five steps to follow when creating your technology rollout plan.

 Step 1: Identify Key Stakeholders and Users

 While a handful of decision-makers select new tech, there are often many others who will be affected by its implementation.
 For them, the platform might bring new and possibly unwelcome changes to their daily work—especially if they are comfortable with current processes.

 To mitigate these feelings, have a clearly defined communication plan in place.
 It’s important to educate those who will be affected, and explain when and how changes will occur.
 Communicating early and often will help dissuade questions, doubts, and uncertainties.
 Don’t forget about part-time workers, volunteers, contractors, consultants, or board members who might be affected.